Get Started

 The systematic trading programs we provide access to fall into three styles.
 Each captures a different kind of market behavior, runs on different holding periods, and contributes a different return profile to a managed account or multi-strategy portfolio.
 Most allocators we work with use them in combination rather than picking one in isolation — the styles are typically diversifying to each other in ways that matter.

-Short-Term Trading
+Short-Term Trading Systems

 Intraday and multi-day systematic programs that capture statistical edges in price action, volatility, and intermarket relationships.
 Holding periods measured in hours to days.
 Generally lower drawdowns, higher trade frequency, and a return profile largely uncorrelated to longer-horizon strategies.
 Best suited to allocators looking for short-duration diversification within a managed futures sleeve.

-Trend Following
+Trend Following Trading Systems

 The classic managed futures strategy — rules-based programs that take diversified long and short positions across dozens of global futures markets based on price-trend signals.
 Holding periods of weeks to months.
 Historically the most reliable source of “crisis alpha” in this asset class, with multi-decade evidence of low correlation to equities and bonds.
 Larger drawdowns than short-term, lower frequency, longer holding periods.

-Momentum
+Momentum Trading Systems

 Systematic programs that capture persistence in price action across global futures and selected equity markets.
 Holding periods of weeks.
 Dynamic position sizing that scales with momentum strength.
 Sits between short-term systematic and classical trend following in time horizon, with a different signal logic and a different return profile than either.